supervisely-ecosystem/dicom-spatial-figures/README.md

 * Polygon - will be covered in other tutorials*

 Learn more about [Supervisely Annotation in JSON format](https://developer.supervisely.com/api-references/supervisely-annotation-json-format/volumes-annotation) for volumes.

+You can also use ready-made solutions for labeling.
+Read about how it works in our blog article [Best DICOM & NIfTI annotation tools for Medical Imaging AI](https://supervisely.com/blog/dicom-labeling-toolbox/) and take full advantage of our platform.

 ![Mask3D and Masks](https://github.com/supervisely-ecosystem/dicom-spatial-figures/assets/57998637/384c7ffc-5eb5-4920-8f02-022e59a136c8)